コジママーク

 In 2005, the Taipei Symphony Orchestra, one of the orchestras representing Taiwan, invited Maestro Tanaka to conduct their subscription concert.
 The concert was a huge success, and his baton brought out the orchestra's maximum potential.

-Aside from guest appearances with numerous orchestras, Maestro Tanaka has also devoted himself to teaching the art of conducting at the Tokyo University of the Arts.
+Aside from guest appearances with numerous orchestras, Maestro Tanaka has also devoted himself to teaching the art of conducting at the Tokyo National University of Fine Arts and Music.

 Maestro Tanaka's musical interpretations are renowned for their individuality and depth of expression.
 Every performance leaves an indelible impression on the hearts of his audiences.